swaptacular/swpt_ca_scripts/README.md

 File location: /some-path/peers/fd75076e66e6bd5f8b7dee0e03bd51a0/sub-ca.crt
 ```

-At this point, the referred sub-directory of the "peers" directory (in this
+At this point, the referred "peers" sub-directory (in this example:
-example: `/some-path/peers/fd75076e66e6bd5f8b7dee0e03bd51a0/`), contains all
+`/some-path/peers/fd75076e66e6bd5f8b7dee0e03bd51a0/`), contains all the
-the necessary information for your servers to accept and initiate
+necessary information for your servers to accept and initiate authenticated
-authenticated SSL connections from and to your peer.
-For example, the
+SSL connections from and to your peer.
+For example, the sub-directory may
-sub-directory may contain something similar to this:
+contain something similar to this:

 ```shell
 $ ls -F /some-path/peers/fd75076e66e6bd5f8b7dee0e03bd51a0